qthequartermasterman/fallout-houston-campaign/docs/Story/Act1/Quest1.md

 The players must venture deep into the Bayou.
 The air is thick and humid, full of the chorus of wildlife.
 Swamp lanterns, left by the Bayou Brethren, illuminate the once-paved path beside the river.
 Sounds of urban chaos faintly echo in the distance behind them in the direction of Downtown.

 The Bayou Outpost (The pin on the east side of the map) rests in the middle of the straight part of the Bayou, just east of the Bat Bridge (where many bats fly in and out from under the bridge at night).
-There exist a few different trails, the remains of ancient once-paved, running-trails along the river.
+There exist a few different trails, the remains of ancient once-paved running-trails along the river.

 As the players travel west, they will eventually pass the Bird Sanctuary, where they will encounter many different types of birds, many of which mutated.
 Beyond the Bird Sanctuary, the bayou opens up into a large swamp, the flooded remains of an ancient park.
 Many trails cris-cross the swamp.
 The players may also encounter rad-gators, mutated alligators, and other mutated swamp creatures.
 None of these are hostile unless provoked.